ANNarchy/ANNarchy/docs/manual/Recording.rst

     Proj = Projection(pre=In, post=Out, target='exc')

-For this example want to record the ``Out`` population.
-First we need to introduce in the neuron definition for ``Out`` a variable for a normalized conductance, which behaves like the conductance g_target.
+We want to record the synaptic activity within the ``Out`` population.
+First, we need to introduce in the neuron definition for the ``Out`` population a variable for the normalized conductance, which behaves like the conductance g_target.
 The purpose of the ``syn`` variable get's clear in the following stages.
 Second, we need to implement a population to accumulate the signal of all neurons which should be recorded:

 .. code-block:: python